-Although the most optimistic estimates are suggesting that life could return to normal quite soon, few people expect international tourism to be practical in 2020.
+As it remains unknown when normal life might resume, most people don't expect international tourism to be practical until sometime in 2021.
 That's why, with a heavy heart, we've taken the proactive decision to cancel and refund all scheduled tour packages where circumstances might prevent us from offering a service that our family business can be proud of.
 For example, if we know that some aspect of your tour is not practical or up to standard, then we have decided not to go ahead.
-This proactive policy has allowed all affected guests move forward with a clear idea of where they stand.
+This proactive policy has allowed all affected guests to move forward with a clear idea of where they stand.

 We have also tried to be proactive in communicating with all our guests, and we have been replying to your emails as quickly as we possibly can.
 Eric and the team at My Ireland Tour would like to thank all of our guests for their patience and understanding at this difficult time.

 The Irish and UK Governments have put in place social distancing measures that include the closure of many non-essential businesses, as well as restrictions on travel.
 Flights in and out of Ireland and the UK are still running, though in a very reduced capacity and there are self-isolation requirements for any non-essential travellers arriving into Ireland or the UK.
 Although both countries have announced multi-phase plans for reopening their economies, there is currently no clear timeline for ending the self-isolation requirements for non-essential travellers.
 Visitors to the UK should be mindful of regional variations announced by the Northern Irish, Scottish, Welsh and UK-wide governments.